 Fortunately, medical professionals are always available to monitor and treat any severe symptoms.
 This is one major reason why it is always better to detox from opiates in a medically supervised program rather than at home or on your own.

-At Serenity House Detox, you can complete your opiate detox program and be free from the chemical bonds of addiction.
+At Serenity House Detox Houston, you can complete your opiate detox program and be free from the chemical bonds of addiction.
 However, there may be a few more steps on your journey to recovery.
-The right detox can set the tone and lay the foundation for any future therapy, rehab or opiate addiction treatment you have planned.
+The right detox can set the tone and lay the foundation for any future therapy, rehab, or opiate addiction treatment you have planned.
 Serenity House Detox Houston offers a range of treatment options, including: